Crash involving 3 football players postpones Pequea Valley vs. Annville-Cleona game to Saturday

-Annville-Cleona announced Friday morning that tonight's Section 3 L-L football game Pequea Valley will now be played Saturday after three Annville-Cleona football players were injured in a car crash.
+Friday’s Annville-Cleona vs. Pequea Valley football game was moved to Saturday after three Annville-Cleona football players were hurt in a car crash Thursday.

-The game will be played Saturday at 12 p.m. at Cedar Crest High School, Pequea Valley athletics tweeted out.
+One of the players remained hospitalized Friday at Hershey Medical Center.
+All three are students at Annville-Cleona Secondary School, according to a tweet from the school.

-There will be no admission charged for the game, the A-C athletics department tweeted Friday.
+The two-vehicle crash happened at 5:26 p.m.
+Thursday at Palmyra Bellegrove and Syner roads in Annville, Lebanon County, according to the Cleona Borough Police Department.

 Due to unfortunate circumstances, PV’s varsity Football game with A-C has been postponed until Saturday 10/5 at noon.
 Please keep Annville- Cleona families in your thoughts. https://t.co/zmKFOPTVvU— Pequea Valley Ath. (@PV_Athletics) October 4, 2019